Skip to Main Content

 Smith, Richard.
 Green Capitalism: The God that failed.
 College Publications on behalf of the World Economics Association, 2016.
 Vol. 5 of The World Economics Association Book Series.

 Note: Texts such as the Bible, Qur'an, Talmud, or Torah, are not considered to have "authors" in the traditional sense.
 Therefore, the author is left out of the Works Cited entry.
 Editors and translators are included, if available, but are listed in the contributors space after the title.
-If a particular work of scripture is being made available in the text in a standardized translations (e.g. King James Version, New Standard Revised Version), do not include a translator, as these are group works and are not attributable to an individual or individuals.
+If a particular work of scripture is being made available in the text in a standardized translation (e.g. King James Version, New Standard Revised Version), do not include a translator, as these are group works and are not attributable to an individual or individuals.

 Format: